tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### MeasurementPolicy

 - Name: bdqffdq:MeasurementPolicy
-- Definition: A need concept that relates a UseCase to a set of supporting Measures.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Measures.
 - SubClass Of: MeasurementConcept; Policy

 ********************